UC Master Gardeners, Santa Clara County, CA

 • pollination by native bees

-Different Types of Native Bees
+Different Types of Native Bees Station

 Students learn about three types of native bees (Ultra-Green Sweat Bee, Valley Carpenter Bee, and Yellow-faced Bumblebee), what is unique about each type, and how they benefit our gardens.
 They will observe native bees and other insects in the gardens.

-Native Bee Anatomy
+Native Bee Anatomy Station

-Native Bees and Pollination
+Native Bees and Pollination Station

 About Us

-The field trips for kindergarten through 4th grade are conducted at the UC Master Gardeners Demonstration Garden and Community Education Center.
+The field trips for kindergarten through 3rd grade are conducted at the UC Master Gardeners Demonstration Garden and Community Education Center.
 Our four-acre parcel is within Santa Clara County's 287-acre Martial Cottle Park which showcases the area's farming past and celebrates the agricultural heritage of Santa Clara Valley.
-We demonstrate many aspects of gardening in this region, from native plants to vegetables to fruit trees and more.
+We demonstrate many aspects of gardening in this parcel, from native plants to vegetables to fruit trees and more.
 We are located at Martial Cottle Park, 5283 Snell Ave, San Jose, CA 95136.

 Operated in partnership with the Santa Clara County Parks & Recreation Department.